Year 4 reading list for children aged 8-9

 Lizzie Dripping by Helen Cresswell

 Everyone in the small village where Lizzie lives considers her to be a daydreamer – so it’s no surprise that no one believes her when she says she’s seen a witch.
 Soon, however, they will change their minds.
-A powerful suspense story for year four pupils, this text is a useful impetus for atmospheric creative writing.
+A powerful suspense story for year four students, this text is a useful impetus for atmospheric creative writing.

 Mystery